jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/board-id.rst

 To make sure the board Ids are physically set properly, you will have to open the controller enclosures.
-The board Id can be changed by turning the rotary switch with a small flat head screw driver.
+The board Id can be changed by turning the rotary switch with a small flat head screwdriver.

 .. _board-id-selector:
 .. figure:: /images/fpga1394/board-id-selector.jpg